laravel/docs/homestead.md

 <a name="first-steps"></a>
 ### First Steps

+> {note} If you are using Windows 10 with Hyper-V, ideally you can use VirtualBox 6.x or recent, as it will use Hyper-V as hypervizor and allow you to continue to use Hyper-V for what you needed for without affecting anything.
+Vagrant with VirtualBox on top of Hyper-V, solves the private host only networking issues that Vagrant can't handle directly with Hyper-V.

 Before launching your Homestead environment, you must install [VirtualBox 6.x](https://www.virtualbox.org/wiki/Downloads), [VMWare](https://www.vmware.com), [Parallels](https://www.parallels.com/products/desktop/) or [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) as well as [Vagrant](https://www.vagrantup.com/downloads.html).
 All of these software packages provide easy-to-use visual installers for all popular operating systems.

 To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](https://www.vagrantup.com/vmware).
 Though it is not free, VMware can provide faster shared folder performance out of the box.

 To use the Parallels provider, you will need to install [Parallels Vagrant plug-in](https://github.com/Parallels/vagrant-parallels).
 It is free of charge.

 Because of [Vagrant limitations](https://www.vagrantup.com/docs/hyperv/limitations.html), the Hyper-V provider ignores all networking settings.
+See above note, suggesting to use VirtualBox 6.x or recent as it is compatible with Hyper-V.

 <a name="installing-the-homestead-vagrant-box"></a>
 #### Installing The Homestead Vagrant Box